In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

-Once your account is humming along, Betterment will send you a series of helpful emails, detailing Betterment features and making sure you’re getting the most out of the service.
+Once your account is humming along, Betterment will send you a series of helpful emails.
+These emails detail Betterment features and make sure you’re getting the most out of the service.

 Betterment understands how to make this helpful, not annoying, a delicate balance Vanguard hasn’t figured out, IMHO.

-You’ve just read lots of words about Betterment investing.
-By now, you know we’re enthusiastic about Betterment, and that we have every reason to be.
+By now, you know we’re enthusiastic about Betterment.
+And you have every reason to be!

-To sum up, Betterment is affordable and effective for use in financial planning and the creation of investment strategies.
+To sum up, Betterment is great for financial planning and investment strategies.

 Investors and personal finance enthusiasts can appreciate just how easy Betterment makes it.

-It’s so easy to use and so effective at growing wealth that new investors are signing up by the thousands, especially as there is no minimum investment.
+It’s easy to use and effective at growing wealth.
+The result?
+New investors are signing up by the thousands, especially as there is no minimum investment.

-We love how responsive Betterment is to user feedback, how quick they respond to our emails, and how many useful features and improvements they’ve added in a short time.
+We love how responsive Betterment is to user feedback and how quick they respond to our emails.
+Plus, they've added so many useful features and improvements in a short time.

 We only expect Betterment to get better.
 Even now, they’re a true leader in the robo-advisor and modern investment landscape.